 ID Tech Camps

-Bill Gates wannabes can get their start at computer camp.
-While the focus is on coding, robotics programming and game design, there's also plenty of time devoted to enjoying the great outdoors.
+Bill Gates wannabes can get their start at this summer camp.
+While the focus is on coding, robotics, AI and programming, there's also plenty of time devoted to enjoying the great outdoors.
+There are even classes devoted to YouTube video production and 3-D printing.
 Times, prices and locations vary; see website for details.
-Ages 6–16.
+Ages 7–19.

-Whether your little guy or gal is fluent or still mastering “un, deux, trois,” this immersion-style camp will get them up to speed.
-Language camp programs include lessons in French, German, Italian, Mandarin and Arabic.
-9am–3pm.
-Dates vary, see website for details. $210–$805.
-Pre-k–12th grade.
+Whether your little guy or gal is fluent or still mastering un, deux, trois, this immersion-style camp will get them up to speed.
+Language programs include lessons in French, German, Mandarin and Arabic.
+Mornings are spent in interactive classes, while the afternoons are full of fun field trips.
+Dates and times vary, see website for details.
+Two-week session $250–$975.
+Grades pre-K–12.

 Children delve into topics like nature, art, music, movement and science during these camp sessions.
-Depending on the camper's age, activities include exploring the museum's outdoor wetlands, woodlands and prairie habitats, animal observation, off-site field trips and more.
-9am–1pm or 9am–3pm July 5–Aug 26. $435–$710.
+Depending on the camper's age, activities include exploring the museum's outdoor wetlands, woodlands and prairie habitats, animal observation, off-site field trips, STEM skills and more.
+July 3–August 25, $441–$715.
 Ages 4–11.

 Curious kids can develop problem-solving skills as part of Camp Noggin’s hands-on activities, games and experiments.
-One-week summer day camps for explorers in grades K-8 offer up creative STEM (science, technology, engineering and math) activities.
-This year’s themes include “arctic expedition,” “crazy contraptions,” and “radical robots.”
-Find the full schedule, or look for info about four weeks of pre-K camp, on the website.
-9am–noon, 1–4pm or 9am–4pm June 13–Aug 19. $295–$495.
+One-week summer day camps for explorers in grades K–7 offer creative STEM activities.
+This year’s themes include "It’s electric,” “Crazy contraptions,” and “Secret codes and ciphers.”
+June 13–August 19, one-week session $100-$515.